Superconductivity, Electronic Phase Diagram and Pressure Effect in Sr_{1-x}Pr_{x}FBiS_{2}

-In contrast, a semiconductor to metal transition can be observed with increasing pressure in the present Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ sample.
-As shown in figure 4(c) and (d), at 1.0 GPa the resistivity exhibits a metallic behavior at high temperature, and then undergoes a metal to semiconductor transition around a characteristic temperature $T_{min}$.
+In contrast, a semiconductor-to-metal transition can be observed with increasing pressure in the present Sr$_{0.5}$Pr$_{0.5}$FBiS$_{2}$ sample.
+As shown in figure 6c and d, at 1.0 GPa the resistivity exhibits a metallic behavior at high temperature, and then undergoes a metal to semiconductor transition around a characteristic temperature $T_{min}$.
 With further increasing pressure, $T_{min}$ gradually shifts to lower temperature and finally vanishes above 1.5 GPa.
 The similar feature was reported in Sr$_{1-x}$La$_{x}$FBiS$_2$ system, where the semiconductor-metal transition is induced by the La doping\cite{SSTLi,JPSJ}.
-In particular, the first-principle calculation\cite{CeCalculation} has proposed that \emph{Ln}O$_{1-x}$F$_{x}$BiS$_2$ will undergo a semiconductor-metal transition under pressure, but several experiments still fail to observe the transition even under very high pressures\cite{Maple,Awana,highXRD}.
-On the other hand, accompanied with the enhancement of metallicity under pressure, the resistivity obviously shows a linear temperature-dependent above $T_{min}$, which is different to the case of EuFBiS$_2$ under pressure\cite{YuanHQ}.
-Noted that as pressure is in the range from 1.0 to 1.3 GPa, a kink in resistivity about 250 K, as illustrated in fig.4 (c), is clear observed.
+The first-principle calculation\cite{CeCalculation} has proposed that \emph{Ln}O$_{1-x}$F$_{x}$BiS$_2$ will undergo a semiconductor-metal transition under pressure.
+On the other hand, accompanied with the enhancement of metallicity under pressure, the resistivity obviously shows a linear temperature-dependence above $T_{min}$, which is different to the case of EuFBiS$_2$ under pressure\cite{YuanHQ}.
+Note that as pressure is in the range from 1.0 to 1.3 GPa, a kink in resistivity about 250 K, as illustrated in figure 6c, is clear observed.
 A similar feature was observed in the EuFBiS$_2$ compound and was tentatively ascribed to the possible charge-density wave transition\cite{EuFBiS}.